 So, if you don’t have a really good conversion system- meaning it’s easy for people to buy your product, or it’s easy for them to join your email list- putting money behind is essentially throwing your money away.

-If you’ve tried promoted pins and had zero success (or if you decide to jump in after this episode), please be willing to examine your funnels if you find yourself in the position of getting no sales.
+If you’ve tried Pinterest ads and had zero success (or if you decide to jump in after this episode), please be willing to examine your funnels if you find yourself in the position of getting no sales.
 Don’t just automatically assume that ads on Pinterest don’t work; maybe it’s your funnels that aren’t working.

 New Pinterest Ads Features